zzzprojects/learn-orm/tutorials/csharp-tutorial/strings.md

 const string str5 = "You can't change me now";
 ```

+If you try to assign another value to the `str5` which is constant, you will see an error.

 You can use the `String` constructor only when creating a string from a char*, char[], or sbyte*.

 ```csharp